scottbarnesg/WeatherByLocation/README.md

 3. [Optional] Navigate into the `WeatherByLocation` folder and edit `config.yml`.
 4. [Optional] Update the values of `latitude` and `longitude` to your desired location.
 The server will automatically pick up these changes and update the weather accordingly.

+## Commands

+- `set-weather-location`: set the location to be used to pull weather data from, by latitude and longitude.

+    - Example usage: `/set-weather-location 30.266 -97.733`

 ## External Services:

 WeatherByLocation uses the following external services: